nodejs/node-addon-api/doc/object_reference.md

 * `[in] value`: The value which is to be referenced.

+Returns the newly created reference.

 ### Empty Constructor

 ```cpp
 ObjectReference();
 ```

-Creates a new _empty_ ObjectReference instance.
+Returns a new _empty_ ObjectReference instance.

 ### Constructor